Live Home 3D Workspace

 The Movie Track tool adds movie cameras in order to create a movie track.

-13 – Display the 2D and 3D views together (Split Mode).
+14 – Display the 2D and 3D views together in the Split Mode.

 The tools in the drawing tool set (Room and others) and auxiliary tools (except for the Movie Camera) have two active modes: standard and permanent.
 When you select a tool by one click, it activates in the standard mode.
 As soon as you add the corresponding object, the tool becomes deactivated and the Selection tool becomes active.